48V explained: what is it, do you need it and what are the pros and cons

 48V PROS

-The biggest benefit of switching to 48V is the ability to draw, store and dispense more power.
+The biggest benefit of switching to 48V is the ability to draw more power more efficiently.
 This means you can live off grid more comfortably and for longer without sacrificing any mod cons.
 Morning cappuccino, anyone?
 This is increasingly more important as today’s modern caravans and motorhomes have hefty power demands.
 Induction cooktops, coffee machines, air fryers and even Thermomixers have become commonplace in vans.
 And if you want to use these appliances for an extended period, and while doing a load of washing or running the air-conditioner, you need a large and sophisticated energy system.
 Of course, using power-hungry appliances requires an inverter to convert the electricity to 240V.
 With a 48V system, this is a much smaller jump than stepping up the voltage from 12V.
 As a result, the conversion is more efficient, with less energy loss, so you get much more bang for your buck.

 Ditch the gas bottles